ZenDesk vs. Salesforce for CRM: Why You Can't Afford to Rely on Incomplete CRM Solutions

 At its most basic, a CRM system is IT software which functions as an enhanced information database.
 But while conventional databases offer a little more than information storage and retrieval, CRM tools extend into intelligent information collection, gathering relevant customer, business, and product data from across a variety of channels and media.

-Once the data has been collected, a reliable CRM goes to work analyzing and interpreting the data to produce actionable conclusions.
+Once the data has been collected, a reliable CRM goes to work analysing and interpreting the data to produce actionable conclusions.

 Are there advantages to doing so?
 What are the potential dangers?
 To answer these questions, let’s compare the worlds #1 CRM platform to a popular non-CRM platform that is sometimes used to accomplish CRM-related functions: Salesforce vs. Zendesk.